 Aside from ensuring that you have the perfect insurance policy to fit your needs, it’s vital that you have enough coverage for you and your loved ones.

-Now that we have discovered that you do have a need for life insurance let us help you understand how much life insurance you may need.
-Our main purpose of having life insurance is to replace the income that we contribute to our family’s support and well-being should we die prematurely.
+Now that we have discovered that you do have a need for life insurance let us help you understand how much life insurance you may need and then how much is life insurance going to cost you.

 So Just How Much Life Insurance Do I Need?

-There are three basic calculations that most advisors use today to determine how much life insurance should be purchased.
-There is the Rule of Thumb method, the Income Replacement Approach and the Needs Analysis Approach.
+There are three basic calculations that most advisors use today to determine how much life insurance should you have.
+There is the Rule of Thumb method, the Income Replacement Approach, and the Needs Analysis Approach.
 We will take a quick look at all of these.